 The Pom Breeder should separate the puppies for periods that grow longer and longer, before being sent to a new home.
 This helps reduce the feelings of abandonment your puppy may feel when he’s uprooted and given to new owners, no matter how nice you are.

-Pre-owned and older Pomeranians generally also feel nervous when moved to a new home they don’t recognise.
+Pre-owned and older Pomeranians generally also feel nervous when moved to a new home they don’t recognize.
 Put yourself in your puppy’s shoes.
 If you were suddenly forced to move to a different place with new people, you’ll also feel anxious and stressed.

 How to Comfort a New Puppy Pomeranian: